Why is “pick one goal setting framework” the wrong question?

 SMART (Doran 1981): how to write a single goal sentence

-SMART is good at one job: turning a vague aspiration into a sentence you can evaluate at the end of a quarter.
+SMART is good at one job: turning a vague aspiration into a sentence you can actually evaluate at the end of a quarter.

 SMART originated in a 1981 Management Review article by George Doran [1] and stands for Specific, Measurable, Achievable, Relevant, Time-bound.
-Locke and Latham’s 35-year synthesis [7] is the empirical backbone: specific challenging goals outperform vague easy ones across hundreds of studies.
+Locke and Latham’s 35-year synthesis [7] is the empirical backbone: specific, challenging goals outperform vague, easy ones across hundreds of studies.

 OKR (Grove 1983; Doerr 2018): quarterly cadence plus an objective-plus-key-result structure